Jōyō Station: Lines

-Jōyō Station is served by the Nara Line.
+Jōyō Station is served by the Nara Line, and is located at 14.5 km from the terminus of the line at Kizu and 11.5 km from Nara.

 Layout

-The station consists of two side platforms serving one track each.
+The station consists of two side platforms connected by an elevated station building.
+The station has a Midori no Madoguchi staffed ticket office.
 The IC card ticket "ICOCA" can be used at this station.

 Platforms

 History

+Jōyō was opened on 11 July 1958.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 Station numbering was introduced in March 2018 with Jōyō being assigned station number JR-D12.

 Passenger statistics

 According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows.